Dolní Žandov: Geography

 Dolní Žandov is located about 13 km southeast of Cheb and 32 km southwest of Karlovy Vary.

-Most of the municipal territory lies in the Upper Palatine Forest Foothills, the northeastern part lies in the Slavkov Forest.
+Most of the municipal territory lies in the Upper Palatine Forest Foothills, only the northeastern part lies in the Slavkov Forest.
 The hill Lesný, which is at 983 m the highest point of the whole Slavkov Forest, is located in the municipality.
-Large part of Dolní Žandov belongs to the Slavkov Forest Protected Landscape Area.
+A large part of Dolní Žandov belongs to the Slavkov Forest Protected Landscape Area.